BACKGROUND

 TECHNOLOGY

 Researchers at the University of Toronto had previously constructed a high dimensional-differential evolution (HDDE) algorithm to optimize media containing as many as 15 different chemical factors.
-They used it to produce serum-free media for the expansion of both TF-1 and CAR-T cells that is comparable to gold standard media.
+They used it to produce serum-free media for the expansion of both TF-1 and T cells that is comparable to gold standard media.
 More recently, they have added an artificial neural network module to the HDDE algorithm (HiDiNeu) enabling both faster determination of optimal media composition and optimization of exponentially larger search spaces (Figure 1).
-This module was tested in silico using standard benchmark functions where it was shown to reach a close-to-optimum formulation in only two generations (3x quicker than the HDDE algorithm) and with higher fidelity to the true solution.
+HiDiNeu has been tested in silico using standard benchmark functions where it was shown to reach a close-to-optimum formulation in only two generations (2x quicker than the HDDE algorithm) and with higher fidelity to the true solution.
+Use of HiDiNeu also enabled superior optimization of T cell expansion than HDDE.
 It’s also important to note that such algorithms can optimize any measurable cell parameter beyond cell growth and maintenance (e.g. contractility, differentiation potential, etc.).

 Figure 1.
 Serum-free cell media optimization using algorithms.
 For a given number of factors (A, B, C, . . f) and dose concentrations (coloured squares), a small subset of factor combinations (compared to the total search space) is generated for experimental testing.
 From these experimental results, a model of the search space is generated using an automated AI algorithm (i.e. requiring no user input) to assess optimization.
 A decision is then taken to either suggest further experiments to more accurate define the search space or, if an optimal media constitution is identified, the loop is halted with the optimized media solution proposed.